raballew/okd-the-hard-way/docs/03-installation.md

 The cluster is bootstrapped now but more steps need to be done before the installation can be considered complete.

-If you experience any trouble take a look at the offical [OKD documentation](https://docs.okd.io/latest/installing/installing_bare_metal/installing-restricted-networks-bare-metal.html) first.
+If you experience any trouble take a look at the official [OKD documentation](https://docs.okd.io/latest/installing/installing_bare_metal/installing-restricted-networks-bare-metal.html) first.
 If you are sure that you found a bug related to OKD, create a new issue [here](https://github.com/openshift/okd/issues/new/choose).